lokmeinmatz/telematik2020_dns/README.md

 Now you can enter a domain inside the terminal or connect to the proxy on `127.0.0.1:8100` and request `router.telematik` to get the index.html served.

+to terminate, type exit in the console or press ctrl + c all processes should get terminated

 #### Flags
 - `--build` to first build binaries via cargo